How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing your data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the correct data), and then click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin will display various customization options …
+Depending on the chart or graph type you’ve picked, the plugin will display a range of customization settings …

-The plugin gives you full control of your chart or graph, and updates your display in real time …
+Visualizer gives you total control over your information, and updates your display in real time …

 For example, the pie chart offers many configurable options, such as: